bin456789/reinstall/README.en.md

 #### Optional parameters

 - `--password PASSWORD` Set Password
-- `--allow-ping` Configures the Windows firewall to allow ping requests
+- `--allow-ping` Configure Windows Firewall to Allow Ping Responses
 - `--rdp-port PORT` Change RDP port
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
 - `--add-driver INF_OR_DIR` Add additional driver, specifying .inf path, or the folder contains .inf file.
   - The driver must be downloaded locally first.
   - This parameter can be set multiple times to add different driver.
+- `--frpc-toml /path/to/frpc.toml` Add frpc for intranet tunneling
 - `--hold 2` Allow SSH connections for modifying the disk content before rebooting into the official Windows installation program, with the disk mounted at `/os`.

 #### The following drivers will automatic download and install as needed, without the need for manual addition